 Any job that asks for a CV

-It’s not so much an appetizer for your prospective new employer so much as a seven-course meal, complete with dessert, that’s meant to give potential employers a deep look into everything you’ve done and then some.
+It’s not so much an appetizer for your prospective new employer as a seven-course meal, complete with dessert, that’s meant to give potential employers a deep look into everything you’ve done and then some.

 A resume and a CV both include the following: